LatifaRedoana/Intership-report-R/README.md

-## ♻️ Predicting German electricity using Time Series Analysis: SARIMA and Dynamic Harmonic Regression
+## ♻️ Predicting German electricity using Time Series Analysis: SARIMA and Dynamic Harmonic Regression model

 This repository contains the implementation of time series forecasting techniques for predicting German electricity production, with a focus on **three renewable energy sources - Solar, Windonshore, Windoffshore**.
 The objectives outlined below were achieved through the use of graphical analysis, SARIMA modeling, and dynamic harmonic regression with Fourier terms.

 📘 **Author:** Latifa Redoana
 🎓 **University:** TU Dortmund, Germany
 🏢 **Company:** REMONDIS SmartRec GmbH

+---

 ## 📊 Data Description